ICO to Base64 Converter

 Inline favicons in HTML

-Embed favicon ICO files directly in HTML link tags using data URLs, removing the need for a separate favicon file.
+Embed favicon ICO files directly in HTML link tags with data URLs instead of separate file references.

 Single-file applications

-Bundle ICO icons directly into HTML or JavaScript files to create self-contained applications with no external assets.
+Bundle ICO icons into HTML or JavaScript files for demos, prototypes, and portable documents.

 CSS background icons

-Use Base64 encoded ICO data in CSS url() properties for icon backgrounds without additional HTTP requests.
+Use Base64-encoded ICO data in CSS url() values for small icon backgrounds.

 Configuration and databases

-Store ICO icon data as text strings in configuration files or databases that only accept text input.
+Store ICO icon data as text in configuration files, JSON payloads, or databases that only accept strings.

 Upload an image